 - Common Inputs & Outputs That Affect Equity

-- The Optimal Ratio of Equity and How it Relates to Motivation
+- The Optimal Ratio of Equity for Motivation

 - Equity Theory of Motivation Examples